cpmech/gosl/doc/InstallationOnWindows.md

 * Python is used for plotting but the user does not need to explicitly call Python; it is run on the background to generate figures.
 * Lapack and SuiteSparse are required by the Linear Algebra package.
-* Git/Bash is convenient to work with Git Version Control System
+* Git and Git Bash are convenient to work with Git Version Control System
 * Visual Studio Code (VS-Code) is a great tool to develop Go code (and more).

 Below, two options to install Gosl (and Gcc) are presented:
-* __Option A__: Quick install using pre-compiled code
+* __Option A__: Quick install using pre-compiled code (Windows 10 Installer)
 * __Option B__: Installing from sources (i.e. compiling Lapack and SuiteSparse)

 ## [Strongly Recommended] Install PythonXY